Dual-Light Photodynamic Therapy Effectively Eliminates Streptococcus Oralis Biofilms

 When an ICG molecule is excited, it can further transfer energy to other molecules.
 When exciting oxygen, ICG turns out to be a photodynamic therapy agent.
 In principle, for example, after having been used to reveal lymph nodes a strong illumination with NIR light could be used to destroy metastatic nodes.
 ICG binds easily to tissue even at high concentrations, and the visual change in colour from green to orange is manifested by the wavelength shift in reflectance peak.
 ICG has been used in vitro laser-assisted fat cell destruction, which might give a new optics-based procedure for cosmetic surgery .

 Similarly, ICGA can be used as a light-activated antibacterial agent (LAAA), for example, in wound healing , or treating chronic rhinosinusitis with near-infrared laser illumination (NILI).
 It was shown recently that the photodynamic effect can be used for acne treatment [241–243].
 Nevertheless, many problems have to be solved in order to design optimal technology for acne treatment without side effects.

 Through intense light (laser) irradiation a number of new effects can be provided, which lead to more effective bacteria killing and controllable cell destruction and/or inhibition of excessive synthesis of sebum in sebocytes, like the localised photodynamic effect based on the appropriate concentration of the suitable exogenous dye incorporated into hair follicle or any other skin appendages.
-The indocyanine green is one of the prospective exogenous dyes for soft photodynamic treatment (PDT).
+ICG is one of the prospective exogenous dyes for soft photodynamic treatment (PDT).